Trackers and real-time Reports¶

 To enter the Tracker service of a given project, first go to the project and click on the “Trackers” item in the sidebar.

-You will be presented with a list of trackers available for this particular project (see Tracker Welcome Screen).
+You will be presented with a list of trackers available for this particular project.
 Select the tracker you are interested in.
 Entering the tracker will give you access to various tracker functions depending on the permissions you have with this tracker.
 You may be able to submit new artifacts, update existing ones, search and browse the artifact database or configure the tracker.

 To submit a new artifact to a given project you must first access the appropriate tracker of that project as indicated in the section above Entering the Tracker Service.

-When entering a given tracker you are presented with the artifact selection and browsing screen (more about this facility in Artifact Browsing).
+When entering a given tracker you are presented with the artifact selection and browsing screen (more about this facility in Search for existing artifacts).
 For now let’s click on the “Submit new artifact” item (or whatever the artifact name is) from the Tracker Menu Bar in the upper part of the welcome screen (see A Tracker browsing screen).

-A sample artifact submission screen shows a sample submission screen from one of the Tuleap hosted projects.
+A sample artifact submission screen shows a sample submission screen from one of the Tuleap public request tracker.
 Because of the Tuleap Tracker high level of customizability no two submission screens look alike.
 Depending on the project more or less fields may appear on the tracker submission form and the name of artifact managed by the tracker may change as well.

 In any case don’t forget to click on the “Submit” button when you are finished !

-About to submit a bug or a support request to a Tuleap Project?
+About to sumit a bug or a support request?
 Before you do that, make sure that others haven’t yet submitted a similar artifact.
-To do so you can either browse the artifact database through the Artifact Selection and Browsing facility or you can use the search box in the Tuleap Main Menu and search by keywords.

 Tuleap offers the ability to browse the artifact database according to a variable set of criteria.